Let’s pit two established hosting providers SiteGround vs Bluehost to each other. These two are the most reputed hosting providers in an industry.

 Bluehost has a similar customer support setup like SiteGround but response time is a bit slow as compared to SiteGround.
 SiteGround responds with 15 seconds but Bluehost lags a little bit behind, but I think that doesn’t matter much to wait a few seconds more.

 Both Bluehost and SiteGround are reputed Web hosting providers, and both are recommended by WordPress.org on their page.
-They both are listed in our top list of the best web hosting for small business, but few key factors make SiteGround better than Bluehost.
+They both are listed in our top list of the best web hosting , but few key factors make SiteGround better than Bluehost.
 These factors are excellent features, stable speed and response time.

 Sign up for SiteGround (Discount added into the link)